punto16/Project1-NosusStudio/README.md

 # Tetris
 ## Description
 This is our first project as videogame design and developement students at CITM.
 This project is a tribute to the _Tetris_ arcade game (1988).
-The game consists in different pieces falling and the objective is to make them fit in orther to clear a lane.
+The game consists in different pieces falling and the objective is to make them fit in orther to clear a line.

 ## Key Features
  - 1 Player (for the moment)